ronaldblanco/docker-laravel-angular/README.md

 A backend container with official dockerhub image php: 7.4-fpm PHP version 7.4 and Supervisor with php command artisan queue: work

-A frontend container with the official dockerhub node image: latest and angular CLI
+A frontend container with the official dockerhub node image: 16.20.2 and angular CLI 16.2.15

 A mysql container with official mysql: latest dockerhub image